Using the Changes in this Release

 For any credit entry that is associated with an Invoice ID or a Transaction document, there is a link to the original document in the Invoice ID list.
 Authorized users can click the document link to display it.

-Customers can limit the list to Posted or Open credits by selecting the status they are interested in from the Status list.
+Customers can limit the type of entries that display to Posted or Open credits by selecting the status from the Status list.

 Enabling Credits Credentials for a User Role